cfsworkload/mobileTelco/README.md

 	`mfp server add`
 3. Select the local server option to create the local server.
-4. Check you list of servers to make sure the server was created.
+4. Check your list of servers to make sure the server was created.

 	`mfp server info`
 5. Start your local mfp server so additional mfp commands, such as mfp push, can be run.
 This may take a moment to start.